-As part of the Group's credit risk management, the Group applies internal credit rating for its customers in relation to its sales of optical fibre cables, optical cable cores and other related products and optical fibres.
-The following table provides information about the exposure to credit risk for trade receivables which are assessed based on provision matrix as at 31 December 2018 within lifetime ECL (not credit impaired).
+As part of the Group's credit risk management, the Group applies internal credit rating for its customers in relation to its sales of optical fibre cables, optical cable cores, optical fibres and other related products.
+The following table provides information about the exposure to credit risk for trade receivables as at 31 December 2019 and 2018 within lifetime ECL (not credit impaired).